Ancient Jordan

 Jordan in the Bible & the Iron Age

-The cities of Gerasa and Gadara (modern-day Jerash and Umm Qais, respectively) are mentioned in the Book of Mark 5:1-20 and the Book of Matthew 8:28-34.
-Both of these passages relate the story of Jesus driving evil demons from possessed people into a herd of pigs.
+The cities of Gerasa and Gadara (modern-day Jerash and Umm Qais, respectively) are mentioned in the Gospel of Mark 5:1-20 and the Gospel of Matthew 8:28-34.
+Both of these passages in the gospels relate the story of Jesus Christ driving evil demons from possessed people into a herd of pigs.
 The story in Mark, considered the earlier of the two, places the event in Gerasa while Matthew's version has it in Gedara.
 Mark mentions how, after the miracle, the man who had been demon-possessed relates the miracle to all the people of the Decapolis; the Decapolis was the term for the ten cities on the eastern edge of the Roman Empire at that time and both Gerasa and Gadara were among them.

 The region of modern-day Jordan is mentioned a number of times in the Bible's Old Testament as part of the narratives which make up the books of Genesis, Exodus, Deuteronomy, Numbers, Joshua, and others concerning the land of the Israelites, their enslavement in Egypt, and their deliverance to a promised land which then must be conquered.
 The events related are thought to have occurred during the latter part of the Bronze Age (c.
 2000-1200 BCE) although there are discrepancies between the biblical accounts and the archaeological record.